 “I put my student loans in deferment three times,” said Yolanda Rambert-Marshall, who owed $25,000 in student loans.
 “If I had to do it all over again, I would [have] asked for a reduction in the price I was paying each month instead of putting it in deferment.
 You come out better in the long run by continuing to pay your loan.”

-Even if you’ve dealt with unfair practices, your best option is to pay off your student loans as fast as possible.
-Those student loans won’t go away until your balance hits zero.
+Even if you’ve dealt with unfair loan servicing practices, your best option is to pay off your student loans as fast as possible.
+It’s likely those student loans won’t go away until your balance hits zero.

 Good reasons to defer student loans

-Though continuing to make payments is often a wise decision, deferring student loans can be a smart financial choice in some situations.
-If any of these scenarios apply to you, it might make sense to defer your student loans.
+Deferring student loans can be a smart financial choice in certain situations.
+If any of the following scenarios apply to you, it might actually make sense to defer:

 - You’re hovering near default.
 If you’re about to go into default, deferring student loans could give you the relief you need.
 Once you’ve paused your payments, you can figure out how to get back on your feet.

-- Your financial hardship is short term.
-Deferring student loans can help you through a rough patch, such as a medical issue that leaves you unable to work for a few months.
+- Your financial hardship is short-term.
+Deferring student loans can help you through a rough patch, like a medical issue that leaves you unable to work for a few months.
 As long as you don’t defer student loans for a long time, you shouldn’t rack up too much interest.

 Make the best decision for your finances